2012 FIFA Club World Cup final: Venue

 The International Stadium Yokohama has been the venue for the FIFA Club World Cup since 2005.
 It was built and opened in 1998, and is the home ground of Yokohama F. Marinos, who plays in the J. League, the highest division of the Japanese league system.
 The venue has been used five times in the previous FIFA Club World Championship and Club World Cup finals, in 2005, 2006, 2007 and 2008, as well as 2011.

 Match ball

 The official match ball for the final was the Adidas Cafusa, provided by German sports equipment company Adidas.
 It was used throughout the tournament and also at the 2013 FIFA Confederations Cup.

 Officials

-Cüneyt Çakır, representing the Turkish Football Federation and UEFA, was selected as the referee of the final.
-He was first listed as an international referee in 2006, and had earlier taken charge of his first FIFA Club World Cup match, the first quarter-final match between Ulsan Hyundai and Monterrey on 9 December 2012. Çakır was assisted by Bahattin Duran and Tarık Ongun, while the fourth and fifth officials were Alireza Faghani and Hassan Kamranifar, representing the Football Federation Islamic Republic of Iran and one of the two AFC representatives in the competition, alongside Nawaf Shukralla of the Bahrain Football Association.
+Cüneyt Çakır, representing Turkey and UEFA, was selected as the referee of the final.
+He was first listed as an international referee in 2006, and had earlier taken charge of his first FIFA Club World Cup match, the first quarter-final match between Ulsan Hyundai and Monterrey on 9 December 2012. Çakır was assisted by Bahattin Duran and Tarık Ongun, while the fourth and fifth officials were Alireza Faghani and Hassan Kamranifar, representing the Islamic Republic of Iran and one of the two AFC representatives in the competition, alongside Nawaf Shukralla of Bahrain.